DougChisholm/LogicAppsWorkshop01/README.md

 - Create a resource group in Azure called "rg-logic-apps-workshop"
 - Install Azure CLI
 - Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s)
-- Use Azure portal to add functionality to the Logic App
+- Use Azure extension in VS Code to deploy the Logic App Workflow JSON to the Logic App
-- Use GitHub

 ## Install Azure CLI from terminal:
 Windows: winget install --exact --id Microsoft.AzureCLI (then restart terminal)